noblox/noblox.js/README.md

 > This is because of many reasons including that creating a file caused several security/usability issues and made the library incompatible with some hosts.
 ### Initial setup
 1. Remove any usages of the `login` or `cookieLogin` methods.
 2. Run `setCookie` with your cookie.
-This will store your cookie internally and validate it, but will perform **no** cookie refresh automatically
+This will store your cookie internally and validate it
-3. While this works, Roblox `.ROBLOSECURITY` cookies expire after an unknown length of time.
-For applications which run continuously, **you must** use the function `refreshCookie` to prevent this.
-This will refresh either the cookie you pass or the internally stored cookie and return the new one.*
-4. You need to store this new cookie somewhere - whether it be in a database, or a JSON file.

-\* See [Cookie expiration](#cookie-expiration) for an in depth discussion of cookie expiration.
 > Note: By default, setCookie will validate the cookie you provide by making a HTTP request.
 > To Disable this behaviour, pass `false` as the second parameter (validate)